 - A book with a weather element in the title.
 The Name of the Wind by Patrick Rothfuss.
 I’m definitely picking this one up for Tome Topple.

-- A book set at sea.
+A book set at sea.
+Into the Drowning Deep by Mira Grant.

 - A book with an animal in the title.
 Either Parasite Eve by Hideaki Sena or A Natural History of Dragons by Marie Brennan.